rafael-a-g-n/quote-react-app/README.md

 # 🚀 Random Quote Generator 🚀

 This project is a visually appealing and responsive Random Quote Generator built with React.
-It fetches quotes from the [DummyJSON API](https://dummyjson.com/docs/quotes) and displays them with a sleek dark/orange color theme and smooth animations.
+It fetches quotes from the [DummyJSON API](https://dummyjson.com/docs/quotes) and displays them with a smooth and engaging user interface.

+## 🌐 Live Demo

+Check out the live demo of the application [here](https://quote-react-app-opal.vercel.app/).

 ## ✨ Features